UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Let's obtain the truth tables of the CC1 and CC2 combinational circuits, so that they can be easily translated to VHDL.

 Specifications Planning 3.
-Development Testing Prototyping
+Developing Testing (functional) Testing (gate-level) Prototype Report

 This is the debouncing_filter.vhd VHDL code